34th Annual Meeting Program

 Opening reception

 Join us to meet up with old colleagues and meet new ones at the opening reception.
 A full meal will be provided in an informal networking event with food stations and passed and plated appetizers.
-Join us at the Valamar Lacroma outdoor patio to kick off the annual conference!
+Join us at the Westin Playa Bonita Cantina (outdoor beach location) to kick off the annual conference!

 08:00 – 10:00